The ‘Do Nothing’ Mistake: What Happens When You Delay Land Clearing

 - 4 min read

-Doing Nothing Is Still a Decision
+Doing Nothing Is Still a Decision: The Importance of Proactive Land Management

 What Happens to Your Land Over Time

-Within a year:
+Within a Year

-small patches of brush become thicker and harder to clear
+Small patches of brush become thicker and harder to clear.

-invasive species begin spreading into new areas
+Invasive species begin spreading into new areas.

-trails and access points start to disappear
+Trails and access points start to disappear.

-usable space begins to shrink
+Usable space begins to shrink.

-Within a few years:
+Within a Few Years

-dense thickets form, especially with species like buckthorn
+Dense thickets form, especially with species like buckthorn.

-access becomes limited or completely blocked
+Access becomes limited or completely blocked.

-wildlife patterns change as habitat becomes less balanced
+Wildlife patterns change as habitat becomes less balanced.

-clearing requires significantly more time and equipment
+Clearing requires significantly more time and equipment.

 The longer the land sits, the more it works against you instead of for you.